WLaney/pifi-slam/README.md

 ## Testing

-To run the unit tests run the following command from the same directory as `wifi slam.py`.
+To run the unit tests run the following command from the main repository directory.

 ```
 python3 -m unittest testing.test_wifislam